-- they may cause upset or offence to other pupils

-- they may expose the pupil to upsetting comments

-- they may reveal misunderstandings

-- that seem in need of correction

-there may be no straightforward

-- answer to the questionthey may reveal an inability to

-- they may reveal an magnity to cope with differences of opinion

-they may be embarrassing

-- they may be embarrassing

-there may not be time to deal with them

-- the teacher may not have the training or knowledge needed to deal with them.
+- they may cause upset or offence to other pupils - they may expose the pupil to upsetting comments - they may reveal misunderstandings - that seems in need of correction - there may be no straightforward answer to the question - they may reveal an inability to cope with differences of opinion - they may be embarrassing - there may not be time to deal with them - the teacher may not have the training or knowledge needed to deal with them.

-There are no 'off-the-shelf ways of dealing with such classroom incidents.
+There are no 'off-the-shelf' ways of dealing with such classroom incidents.
 Teachers will need to use their professional judgement and sensitivity.

 The ethos of the school, and the contribution of RE to it, will be important in establishing the right climate for dealing with such questions and incidents.
 The following practical guidelines may be of help.